This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes aortic stenosis?

-- Calcium buildup: As you age, calcium can build up on the aortic valve walls.
-The calcium stiffens and thickens the valve.
+- Calcium buildup can happen as you age.
+Calcium builds up on the aortic valve walls.
+The buildup stiffens and thickens the valve.

 What are the signs and symptoms of aortic stenosis?